-Specific Objective Comment minimise levels of radiant heat, localised smoke and ember attack through increased APZ, building design and siting; The proposal meets and, in most cases exceeds the minimum required Asset Protection Zones. provide an appropriate operational environment for emergency service personnel during firefighting and emergency management; The proposed perimeter trail around the site provides appropriate operational environment and NSW Rural Fire Service have provided preliminary support through Pre-DA advice. ensure the capacity of existing infrastructure (such as roads and utilities) can accommodate the increase in demand during emergencies as a result of the development; and New England Highway, which is the main evacuation route, has a dual carriageway of >10 metres exceeding the requirements for perimeter roads as described in Table 6.8b of PBP.
+Specific Objective Comment minimise levels of radiant heat, localised smoke and ember attack through increased APZ, building design and siting; The proposal meets and, in most cases exceeds the minimum required Asset Protection Zones. provide an appropriate operational environment for emergency service personnel during firefighting and emergency management; The proposed perimeter trail around the site provides appropriate operational environment.
+This solution has received both preliminary and actual support from the NSW RFS through Pre-DA advice and issued BFSA respectively. ensure the capacity of existing infrastructure (such as roads and utilities) can accommodate the increase in demand during emergencies as a result of the development; and New England Highway, which is the main evacuation route, has a dual carriageway of >10 metres exceeding the requirements for perimeter roads as described in Table 6.8b of PBP.
 The proposal will provide adequate water supply via a hydrant system. ensure emergency evacuation procedures and management which provides for the special characteristics and needs of occupants.
 This assessment includes a recommendation that a Bushfire Emergency Management Plan be prepared.